Thursday, October 11, 2007

 6. An hour and a half in, the trend is very strong and clear: Seat Count 71 Libs, 25 Conservatives, 11 Dippers.
 This makes the reduction in the popular vote almost an afterthought.
 This is a very successful re-election campaign of an incumbent government.

 7. Oh God, Randy Hillier is coming, ahm, coming to Queen's Park.
 Thankfully, he is, ahm, the Conservative Party's internal challenge, and probably a reporter's dream.
-"Don Cherry in a flannel shirt and rubber boots" says Lucy VanOldenBarnevold [yikes I must not attempt that again]
+"Don Cherry in a flannel shirt and rubber boots" says CBC Ottawa's Lucy VanOldenBarnevold [yikes I must not attempt to type that name out ever again!]

 8. Conservatives appear shutout in Toronto, though some of the poll counts are still a bit early.
 York South - Weston: Lara Albanese is winning in the general election (proving once again that by-elections are often anti-government protest votes.)